Joao208/v2-twitter/README.md

 #### Follow User

-🚨 For follow user is necessary oauth login and write access 🚨 For follow an user:
+🚨 For follow user is necessary oauth login and write access 🚨 <br>
+For follow a user:

 ```js
 twitter